What to Look for in a Construction Tax Advisor

 Let’s say you’re a mid-sized contractor who’s recently started taking on larger projects.
 You might be wondering how to handle the tax implications of long-term contracts or how to optimize your financial statements for bonding purposes.
 Or if you’re a well-established commercial contractor, you might need guidance on structuring your business to minimize tax liability across multiple entities.

-These are precisely the kinds of challenges in which a specialized construction tax advisor can make a significant difference.
+These are precisely the kinds of challenges in which a specialized approach to tax planning for construction companies can make a significant difference.

 In this article, we’ll discuss what sets construction tax advisors apart, the key qualities to look for and how to evaluate potential advisors.